LearnOnDemandSystems/docs/guides/cloud-slice/microsoft-azure/cloud-slice-setup.md

 [Return to the Cloud Slice guide][back]

-This document explains how to give the OneLearn Lab on Demand platform permissions to each Microsoft Azure subscription that it will use, enabling labs to use those subscriptions when creating Cloud Slices.
+This document explains how to give the Skillable Studio platform permissions to each Microsoft Azure subscription that it will use, enabling labs to use those subscriptions when creating Cloud Slices.

 ## Enable Cloud Slice support in your Microsoft Azure subscription(s)

 In Microsoft Azure, an application registration is used to create the subscription and resources contained in each Cloud Slice and to provide students with the user account that they will use to manage that subscription for the duration of their lab.
 In order to make this possible, this application registration must be configured as owner over each Azure subscription from which it will create each Cloud Slice subscription that is needed.
 You only need one Azure Subscription to be able to use Cloud Slice functionality in a lab; however, using multiple Azure subscriptions will give you the benefit of automatic load balancing of a lab across a pool of Azure subscriptions.
-As a best practice, the Azure subscriptions that you grant OneLearn Lab on Demand access to should only be used for the provisioning of Cloud Slices.
+As a best practice, the Azure subscriptions that you grant Skillable Studio access to should only be used for the provisioning of Cloud Slices.

-To enable Cloud Slice support, you must perform the following tasks once in each Microsoft Azure subscription that you want to use with OneLearn Lab on Demand:
+To enable Cloud Slice support, you must perform the following tasks once in each Microsoft Azure subscription that you want to use with Skillable Studio:

 1. [Create a new application registration in Azure Active Directory with a specific set of permissions][create-app-registration].
 2. [Create an API key for the application registration and record subscription authentication details][create-api-key-and-record-authentication-details].